Unsure of anything?

 Children’s Reporters administer the Children’s Hearing system.
 It’s their job to investigate cases referred by agencies like the police, social workers or health visitors.

 The Children’s Reporter decides if cases should be referred to the Children’s Panel.

 Another part of their job is to gather information about the child to help make a decision.
 This might mean, for example, speaking to a social worker, or teacher.

 What’s Children’s Legal Assistance and can we get it?

 The Scottish Legal Aid Board may be able to pay for you to get help from a lawyer.
-As a child or a parent going to, or has been to a Children’s Panel hearing, you may be able to get this kind of legal help.
+As a child or a parent going to, or having been to a Children’s Panel hearing, you may be able to get this kind of legal help.